 CV: CV_Odilia Dys-Steenbergen_July 2018

-Interests: I’m a fourth year PhD student in the IRSJ lab.
+Interests: I’m a PhD student in the IRSJ lab.
 I received my BA in psychology and sociology from the Academic College of Tel Aviv-Yafo in 2011, my group facilitation diploma from the School for Peace in 2014, my MA in social psychology from Tel Aviv University in 2015, and my academic teaching certificate from Simon Fraser University in 2017.
 My dissertation work explores the effects of extended contact with majority group members (i.e., the inclusion of outgroup members in one’s broader social network) on the political (dis)engagement of minority group members.

-Interests: I am a second-year MA student in Social Psychology at Simon Fraser University.
+Interests: I am a PhD student in Social Psychology at Simon Fraser University.
 I received my Bachelors in Psychology and Masters in Educational Psychology at the Chinese University of Hong Kong.
 My current interests include prejudice and stereotyping of ethnic minorities, social contact and its applications, and as a side hobby, embodied cognition.

 I am a MA student in the IRSJ lab and am thrilled to be continuing the research I began as one of Dr. Wright’s honours students.
 My research interest involves collective action, with a particular focus within two domains.
 The first concerns destructive intergroup behaviour: actions taken on behalf of one’s group with the proximal intent of harming an outgroup.
 The second concerns the factors that encourage identification as an activist and the psychological barriers people overcome to do so.
 Being an environmental activist myself, it is my hope that the research I conduct during my graduate degree can be applied in a way that mobilizes consequential collective action.